 STI-CA Account Creation

+Before ACME account creation, the SP-KMS ACME client shall be configured with an ACME directory object URL for each of the SP’s preferred STI-CAs.
+The ACME client can use the directory object URL of the selected STI-CA to discover the URLs of the ACME server resources that the ACME client will use to create and manage its ACME accounts, and to obtain STI certificates.

 When a Service Provider selects a particular STI-CA to service STI certificate requests, the Service Provider shall use the ACME account creation process defined in [draft-ietf-acme-acme].

 In order to initiate the account creation process, the requesting Service Provider shall create a key pair using the ES256 algorithm.
 This key pair represents the Service Provider’s ACME account credentials.

-NOTE: This account key pair is also used for the STI-PA Service Provider Code Token fingerprint value to tie the ACME account credentials to the validation of the Service Provider Code token by the STI-CA, as detailed in Clause 6.3.4.1.
+NOTE: The public key of this account key pair is also used for the STI-PA Service Provider Code Token fingerprint value to tie the ACME account credentials to the validation of the Service Provider Code token by the STI-CA, as detailed in Clause 6.3.4.2.

 The Service Provider’s ACME account is created with the STI-CA using the following HTTP POST request: